achidlow/achidlow.github.io/_drafts/beyond-naive-bayes-part-1.md

 ![naive bayes graphical structure](/assets/images/naive-bayes.png){:class="centred-image"}

-Note the difference here with the example disease network; in that case, there was good reason to assume the features were independent.
+Note the difference here with the example disease network; in that case, there was reason to believe the features were independent.
+In the general case, when applying Naive Bayes, the class-conditional independence is just a simplifying assumption.
+However, even when this assumption is clearly violated, it can still produce surprisingly good results.

+Take for example the problem of spam classification using bag-of-words features; clearly the occurrence of different words are not independent, even if we know if the email is spam or not.
+Certain words occur more often within the same sentence, and of course the overall subject matter of the email will also effect certain correlations.
+We can tackle the first problem by taking bi-grams or tri-grams as features, but there's no such simple solution to the other problems.
+The end result of such violated conditional-independence assumptions is that the actual probability estimates Naive Bayes gives us tend to be skewed towards the extremes.

+## Tree-Augmented Naive Bayes and the Chow-Liu Algorithm

+Let's look at the simplest possible extension to Naive Bayes, which will allow us to take into account some correlations between different variables, whilst still being fairly simple in terms of implementation, computational complexity, and number of independent parameters.

 ### Footnotes